SERVING LOVELAND, FORT COLLINS, GREELEY, LONGMONT & AREAS NEARBY IN COLORADO

 How Is Eyestrain Diagnosed?

 Eyestrain is usually diagnosed during an eye exam.
 Our eye doctor will ask you to share any difficulties you’ve had with your vision including any eyestrain symptoms.
-Dr. Kirk or Dr. Colvin will ask how long your eyes have been hurting, what you are doing when your eyes hurt and how often it happens.
+Dr. Kirk will ask how long your eyes have been hurting, what you are doing when your eyes hurt and how often it happens.

 They will then carefully test your distance and near vision.
 Tests of your eyes’ ability to focus and work together will also be done.
 Our eye doctors will check the health of your eyes to make sure that the symptoms are not caused by a more serious medical condition as well.

-How Is It Treated?
+How Is Eyestrain Treated?

 If your eyestrain is caused by a vision problem, our eye doctors will probably give you a new prescription for eyeglasses or contact lenses.